Monty0252/WeatherDrift/README.md

 (`itertools.combinations`), so the comparator works for any number of providers with no change.

-Each metric's difference is `round(abs(a - b), 2)` and rounded after subtracting, since subtracting two rounded values can still produce extra decimal places from floating-point math Status is **Missing Data**, **Drift Detected** (any difference), or **OK**.
+Each metric's difference is `round(abs(a - b), 2)` and rounded after subtracting, since subtracting two rounded values can still produce extra decimal places from floating-point math.
+Status is **Missing Data**, **Drift Detected** (any difference), or **OK**.
 It flags if rounded values are not exact.